hegongshan/gekkofs_fuse/README.md

   -c,--clean-rootdir          Cleans Rootdir >before< launching the deamon --version                   Print version and exit.

-  --dbbackend               'rocksdb' (default) or 'kreondb' can be specified as
+  --dbbackend               'rocksdb' (default) or 'parallaxdb' can be specified as
-                            metadata backend.
+                            metadata backend, in that case a file in 'metadir' named rocksdbx is created.
+Parallaxdb support is experimental.
-  --keepmd                  'kreondb' specific, persist the metadata file
+  --keepmd                  'parallaxdb' specific, persist the metadata file
-                            (default off, file is deleted at the end) --reusemd                 'kreondb' specific, do not recreate the metadata file, (default re/create) --kreonsize               'kreondb' specific, size of the metadata file in GB (default 16, 16 GB) --version                 Print version and exit.
+                            (default off, file is deleted at the end) --reusemd                 'parallaxdb' specific, do not recreate the metadata file, (default re/create) --kreonsize               'parallaxdb' specific, size of the metadata file in GB.
+Minimal is 8 GB (default 8, 8 GB) --version                 Print version and exit.
 ```